 All of my arguments extend to this alternative definition.
 See Appendix A.1 (especially Remark 1) for why Theorem 1 is correct even under the alternative definition.
 The discussion about the Boston mechanism under Example 1 in Section 3.3 goes through even under the alternative definition since $P(D{iA}(R) = 1 | i \in First_A(R), \theta_i = \theta) = 1/2$ for i = 1, 2 and is independent of θ .
-The analysis of the DA and Charlotte mechanisms in Example 1 in Sections 3.1 and 3.4 also remains essentially the same since where θ_1 and θ_2 denote student types having \succ_1 and \succ_2 , respectively.
-This shows that the first-choice design does not extract a random assignment.
+The analysis of the DA and Charlotte mechanisms in Example 1 in Sections 3.1 and 3.4 also remains the same since in the example, where θ_1 and θ_2 denote student types having \succ_1 and \succ_2 , respectively.
+This shows that the first-choice design does not extract a random assignment even according to the alternative definition.